 While group members are a valuable source of support, formal group therapy sessions offer benefits beyond informal self-help and support groups.
 Group therapy sessions are led by one or more therapist with specialized training, who teach group members proven strategies for managing specific problems.
 If you're involved in an anger-management group, for instance, your therapist will describe scientifically tested strategies for controlling anger.
 That expert guidance can help you make the most of your group therapy experience.

-This group will help clients process through the unique challenges of such work and heal from the emotional impact of pursing social change.
+This group will help clients process through the unique challenges of college life while processing the emotional impact of pursing higher education.

 To sign up for this group click here.